Parth232004/OrchestrationCore-v3/docs/orchestrator_v3.md

 # OrchestratorCore v3 Documentation

 ## Overview
-OrchestratorCore v3 is a scalable, connector-ready pipeline that routes incoming tasks to appropriate external systems, handles retries, fallbacks, and integrates with the Unified DB.
+OrchestratorCore v3 is a scalable, connector-ready pipeline that routes incoming tasks to appropriate external systems, handles retries, fallbacks, and integrates with the Decision Hub and Unified DB.

 ## Pipeline Flow Diagram